Skatteetaten/mva-meldingen/docs/english/test/index.md

 description: ""
 ---

 The information on this page is for ERP-providers that have made arrangments with the Norwegian Tax Administration to participate in testing the new verison of the VAT-report.
 If you wish to participate please contact us by e-mail mva-modernisering@skatteetaten.no.
-We will provide you with a testuser, as well as technical support if needed.
+We will provide you with a test-user, as well as technical support if needed.
 We are currently on 'Test 3'.
-For a complete test plan, see further down the page .
+For a complete test plan, see further down the page.
 Test documentation for test 3 consists of

 - Description of api - https://skatteetaten.github.io/mva-meldingen/documentation/api/
 - XSD - https://skatteetaten.github.io/mva-meldingen/documentation/informasjonsmodell/